Why is arm action important in running?

-Distance runners often ask me to explain the importance of the arms in running technique for endurance.
-Many athletes seem understandably concerned that any arm movement perceived unnecessary is simply a source of wasted energy and inefficiency.
-As a result we frequently see runners passively holding their arms by their chest, not making full benefit of the potential performance gains available from perfecting an efficient arm swing.
+Runners often ask me to explain the importance of arm swing in their running technique, and seem understandably concerned that any arm movement perceived unnecessary is simply a source of wasted energy and inefficiency.

 Many of us have felt first-hand what I’m about to explain, and do the following intuitively with no conscious thought when they walk:

-- When we exaggerate our arm swing – we march forwards with long strides
+- Exaggerate your arm swing, you’ll march forwards with long strides

-- When we’re presented with a hill – we use our arms more to drive our legs up the hill
+- When we’re presented with a hill we usually use our arms more, to drive our legs up the hill

 The only problem is that while most people display these characteristics when they walk, somewhere along the way these simple facts get lost when training for distance running.
 We get lazy in an effort to create a false economy – not using our arms properly.

 Every point mentioned in the list above is equally true for running as it is for walking.

 Put simply, the rhythm we set with our arms directly affects the stride frequency (cadence) and stride length for our legs.
 The two main factors in determining running pace.

 If you want to learn more about running cadence, and how it affects stride length, check out this post: How to Increase Your Running Cadence

 Running Arms: Simple Coaching Points for Your Arm Swing